rfns/port/README.md

 When installed, Port adds a Source Control menu, composed with the following options:

-* __Export Current Project__: Exports only the modified items from the current project.
+* __Export__: Exports only the modified items from the current project using the UDL format.
-* __Export Current Project to XML__: Forces the project to export a new XML version.
+* __Export to XML__: Exports the current project to XML.
-* __Export Project Test Suites to XML__: Exports all Tests matching the Test package prefix to the test path.
+* __Export tests__: Exports all unit test classes related to the current project.
-* __Remove All Classes from the Current Project__: Shortcut for removing all classes from the current project.
+* __Remove classes__: Shortcut for removing all classes from the current project.
-* __Remove All Routines from the Current Project__: Shortcut for removing all routines from the current project.
+* __Remove routines__: Shortcut for removing all routines from the current project.
-* __Remove All Files from the Current Project__: Shortcut for removing all static (web) files from the current project.
+* __Remove files__: Shortcut for removing all static (web) files from the current project.
-* __Remove Invalid Items from the Current Project__: Scans the project removing invalid item entries.
+* __Scan and fix__: Scans the project and remove all entries that are invalid (nonexistent or with an invalid name).
-* __Run Test Suites__: Runs all test suites associated to the current project.
+* __Run tests__: Runs all test suites associated to the current project.
-* __Force Current Project to be Exported__: Bypasses the timestamp checks and exports the project overwriting the repository's source.
+* __Export (forced)__: Bypass timestamp checks and exports all the current project items.
-* __Force Current Project to be Exported__: Bypasses the timestamp checks and imports the source code overwriting the project item version.
+* __Import (forced)__: Bypass timestamp checks and imports all tracked files from the project repository.

 ### Source Control Context Menu

-* __Export This Item__: Forces the current item to be exported to the repository overwriting it's current matching source code.
+* __Export from here__: Forces the current item to be exported to the repository overwriting it's current matching source code.
-* __Import This Item__: Forces the current item to be imported to the project overwriting it's current matching project item.
+* __Import from here__: Forces the current item to be imported to the project overwriting it's current matching project item.
+If the target is a package, then it will all classes inside the package directory will be imported recursively.
-* __Run Tests Associated to this Item__: Only available if there's an associated test.
+* __Run test__: Only available if there's an associated test.
 If it does, runs the test atomically.

 ### Ignoring paths